CriticalFlaw/TF2HUD-Fixes/.github/README.md

 ### Other quality of life changes...
 - Added a stylized icon for the Taunt button on the Loadout screen.
-- Added back the passive attributes label shown on the Loadout screen.
 - Added the ability to manipulate the player model on the Loadout screen.
 - Added player avatars to the in-game voice chat indicator.
 - Added support for Hypnootize's crosshair pack (also enabled in **scripts/hudlayout.res**).
 - Added support for Transparent Viewmodels (enabled in **scripts/hudlayout.res**).
 - Updated the damage numbers to use a larger sized font.
 - Updated the color of the in-game chat to better match the source scheme.
-- Updated the vertical alignment of Engineer's destruction menu.
 - Removed the background panel seen when the match HUD is enabled.